alainm23/planify/README.md

 - Synchronize your Projects, Task and Sections thanks to Todoist.
 - Support for Todoist offline: Work without an internet connection and when everything is reconnected it will be synchronized.
-- Planner not created by, affiliated with, or supported by Doist
+- Planify not created by, affiliated with, or supported by Doist

 ### 💎️ Other features: